reriiasu/speech-to-text/README.md

 - Add Text proofreading option via OpenAI API.
 Transcription results can be proofread.

+### 2023-07-12

+- Add feature where audio and word highlighting are synchronized.
+if Word Timestamps is true.

 ## Todo

 - [x] Save and load previous settings.